 How is Shopee Seller Transaction Fee calculated?

-Before calculating the Shopee seller transaction fee, you must first know how to calculate for the +VAT.
+Before calculating the Shopee seller transaction fee, you must first know how to calculate the +VAT.
 The formula is:

 + (2% TF X 12% VAT)